danielizham/dp-sim/README.md

    $ export GAZEBO_RESOURCE_PATH=${GAZEBO_RESOURCE_PATH}:${PWD}/worlds
    $ export GAZEBO_PLUGIN_PATH=${GAZEBO_PLUGIN_PATH}:${PWD}/plugins/moving_target/build
    ```
-1. Correct the `/home/daniel/dp-sim` part of the path to the Anafi firmware in the `worlds/custom.world` file.
+1. Edit `worlds/custom.world` file and change the basename (`/home/daniel/dp-sim`) of the Anafi firmware path
-   Change it to where this repo is located on your system.
+to match your directory structure.
 The line that needs to be changed is as follows

    ```xml
    <drone